james-roscoe/XhibitApp/README.md

 XhibitApp is accessible on desktop, tablet and smartphones.

-The project was launched at the Xerte Conference on 14th April 2016 in Nottingham, UK, and we continue to make adjustments and improvements.
+The project was launched at the Xerte Conference on 14th April 2016 in Nottingham, UK.

 ## How do I get started?